 The slow boat harks back to a different era of travel when people were in much less of a hurry than they are nowadays and you will be able to take in the gorgeous views along the way which makes this the trip of a lifetime for many.

-3. Try the local tipple
+3. Have a beer or try the local tipple

 Many visitors tend to think that the local tipple in Laos is Beer Lao.